Sicily Road Trip: Plan The Ultimate 14 Day Sicily Itinerary

 Morning at Villa Romana del Casale

-The Villa Romana del Casale has been designated World Heritage, in the main for its mosaic floors.
-No less than 3,500 square metres of mosaic masterpieces decorate the villa.
-Covered over time by mud from the mountain, they survived the ravages of invaders and the ages and today, they are considered among the best preserved and most beautiful in situ mosaics ever found.
-This is a must for your Sicily trip itinerary.
+Covered over time by mud from the mountain, the mosaics survived the ravages of invaders and the ages.
+Today, they are considered among the best preserved and most beautiful in situ mosaics ever found.
+In our opinion, this is a must for your Sicily trip itinerary.

-All of the mosaics here wowed us, but we particularly loved the the Great Hunt mosaic.
+All of the mosaics here wowed us, but we particularly loved the Great Hunt mosaic.
 This 60-metre-long depiction of Romans hunting and capturing wild and exotic animals in Africa is truly epic, like an ancient tesserae version of a feature-length film.
 Also look out for the famous mosaic of bikini-clad women playing sport – an unexpected insight into the times.

-The Villa Romana del Casale is open daily from 9am to 5pm, and until 7pm during summer.
 There’s a car park on site that costs a couple of euros.
-Aim to spend around 2 hours here.
+Aim to spend at least 2 hours here.

-Leaving luggage in your car
+Travel tip: Leaving luggage in the car

-Afternoon and evening in Ortigia, Syracuse
+Afternoon and evening in Ortigia

 The ancient city of Syracuse has a history spanning 3,000 years.
 Once the most powerful city state of Magna Graecia, it went on to become part of Rome and then capital of the Byzantine Empire in the 7th century.
 Along its journey to the present, it absorbed the weaves of various cultures from right around the Mediterranean.
 Today, Syracuse is a World Heritage site.